 Yes.
-Our products must be installed with the fibers facing the same direction.
+Bella Turf Artificial Grass must be installed with the fibers facing the same direction.
 Pay close attention when laying down multiple pieces on one project.
 If you are not sure, take a step back and look at it.
 It will be noticeably different if they are facing the wrong direction and even more so once infilled.

 Nails, or 4 inch galvanized spiral spikes as we call them, help in holding your turf in place as well as hold seams together.
 Any perimeter edge that sees foot traffic will need spikes every 10 to 12 inches. a seam will have a spike every three inches on both sides of a seam. the spike should sit approximately a 1/4 to 1/2 inch away from the edge of a seam or perimeter for best results.